neurosim/NeuroSim/README.md

 **Each version is built upon modifications made in the previous version.**

 **1. 2D Inference: DNN+NeuroSim evaluating DNN inference performance on 2D in-memory computing or near-memory computing architectures.**
++ 2DInferenceDigitalSystolicArrayV1.0: (1) Wrap the DNN, digital systolic array, and NeuroSim to evaluate the PPA of the TPU chip supporting the latest technology node in 2DInferenceV1.4.
++ 2DInferenceDCIMV1.0: (1) Support digital CIM hardware evaluations with technology scaling down to 1nm node (2) Implement the latest evaluation framework in 2DInferenceV1.4.
 + 2DInferenceV1.4: (1) Support 130nm~1nm technology node (2) Introduce partial parallel mode (3) Add XY bus as an alternative to H-tree interconnect
 + 2DInferenceV1.3: (1) Validate with real silicon data (2) Introduce synchronous and asynchronous mode (3) Update technology file for FinFET (4) Add level shifter for eNVM
 + 2DInferenceV1.2: (1) Calibrate temperature-related and layout features of FinFET technology (2) Add voltageSA-based multi-level SA and SAR ADC, in addition to the original CurrentSA-based multi-level SA
 + 2DInferenceV1.1: (1) Implement a multi-core architecture in the buffer for high parallelism (2) Introduce low-swing interconnect (3) Calibrate FinFET technology library (4) Add device non-ideal factors (5) Enable pipeline execution
 + 2DInferenceV1.0: (1) Provide an end-to-end benchmarking framework, (2) Support various memory technologies and technology nodes (130nm~7nm), (3) Features hierarchical simulation from chip level to array level
-+ 2DInferenceTPUV1.0: Wrap the DNN, TPU, and NeuroSim to evaluate the PPA of the TPU chip supporting the latest technology node in 2DInferenceV1.4.

 **2. 2D Training: DNN+NeuroSim evaluating DNN inference performance and on-chip training performance on 2D in-memory computing or near-memory computing architectures.**
 + 2DTrainingV2.2 (based on 2DInferenceV1.4): (1) Implement the latest hardware components and technology